Race Details

 Respect the Vibe.

-Fair warning: the communities of the Outer Cape are very different from America at Large.
+Fair warning: the communities of the Outer Cape are very different from America At Large.
 Among those who live or spend significant time here, there is a low-key, calm, almost European approach to life.
 Wealthy locals rarely own “show-off” cars.
-A take-out meal at the beach is often preferred over an evening at a restaurant.
-Daily wear tends to be sandals, shorts and t-shirts.
+A take-out meal at the beach is often preferred over an evening at a fancy restaurant.
+(Come to think of it; there are no fancy restaurants!)
+Daily summer wear tends to be sandals, shorts and t-shirts.
 Swimsuits are optional for small children playing in shallow water.
 Loudness and brashness are frowned upon.

 We ask that you take note of this character of the villages of Wellfleet and Truro and try to respect it — particularly when you are interacting with the public as a participant in this race.
-Luckily, the nature of endurance activity and of multisport athletes tends to fit in very well with this atmosphere.
+Luckily, the personalities of endurance athletes tends to fit in very well with this atmosphere.
 We think you’ll thoroughly enjoy your time on Cape Cod!